cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/update-and-manage-did-document.md

 }
 ```

-### 2. Compile the payload.
+### 2. Compile the payload

-As in flow with [creating DID-Document](cheqd-cosmos-cli.md) we need to compile `payload.json` file with private key inside and pass it to the CLI.
+As in flow with [creating DID-Document](create-did.md) we need to compile `payload.json` file with private key inside and pass it to the CLI.
 The result JSON in our example will look liks:

 ```json
 {
   "Payload": {